dstndstn/ch_frb_io/README.md

 Currently there is no shared code between the C++ and python parts, so this is really two independent libraries in the same git repository.
 In fact the C++ and python parts use different build systems, so you have to build and install them independently.
-This is something that should probably be fixed later!
+This is something that should be fixed later!

 CHIME FRB files have a similar format to CHIME cosmology data and can be read using the tools in 'caput', in particular the caput.tod module